tidyverse/duckplyr/index.md

 - `vignette("large")`: Tools for working with large data

-- `vignette("funnel")`: How duckplyr is both eager and lazy at the same time
+- `vignette("funnel")`: How duckplyr can help protect memory when working with large data

-- `vignette("limits")`: Translation employed by duckplyr, and current limitations
+- `vignette("limits")`: Translation of dplyr employed by duckplyr, and current limitations

 - `vignette("developers")`: Using duckplyr for individual data frames and in other packages